threefoldtech/0-core/docs/booting/ays.md

 <a id="packet-client"></a>
 ## Install the Python client for Packet.net

-The AYS templates will install a G8OS on a Packet.net server.
+The AYS templates will install a Zero-OS on a Packet.net server.

 This requires the Packet.net Python client, in order to install it execute: